Home Page : Glossary : "M" : MVC

 MVC

-Model View Controller.
-A design architecture for interactive applications that divides an application into three layers:
+Model View Controller is a design architecture for interactive applications that divides an application into three layers:

 1. Model.
 The model represents the business data and logic that goes with that data.